Prescription And Over The Counter Anxiety Treatments

 Note: This article mentions prescription medication and over-the-counter anxiety treatments.
 The information below is not a substitute for professional medical advice.
 Seek a medical doctor's advice to start, change, or stop a medication, including over-the-counter options.

 Over-the-counter (OTC) anxiety medications may appeal to some, as they can be picked up at a pharmacy without a prescription.
-In addition, they may cost less than prescription options without insurance.
+In addition, they may cost less than prescription medications without insurance.
 For this reason, some people may wonder whether OTC medications or prescriptions are best for treating anxiety.
-It can be helpful to understand the anxiety medications available before you discuss your options with your doctor to make an informed decision.
+Understanding the anxiety medications available may be helpful before you discuss your options with your doctor to make an informed decision.

 Is anxiety affecting your life?